-Office of Professional Excellence
+Office of Faculty Relations (formerly Office of Professional Excellence)

-The Office of Professional Excellence exists to provide faculty, residents, fellows and students a resource on campus to obtain a fair and equitable treatment for all matters.
+The Office of Faculty Relations exists to provide faculty, residents, fellows and students a resource on campus to obtain a fair and equitable treatment for all matters.
 Under appropriate circumstances, the office can serve as an advocate for fair and equitable treatment for faculty, residents, fellows, and students and can facilitate safe reporting of mistreatment or abuse.
-Feedback can be managed in such way to mitigate any concerns about impact on grading or any other form of retaliation.
+Feedback can be managed in such a way to mitigate any concerns about impact on grading or any other form of retaliation.
 The Office is available to help faculty, residents, fellows, and students with all issues and concerns and provides consultations, short-term coaching, counseling, referrals, alternative dispute resolution and facilitation.
 The Office can also assist faculty, students, and staff members in preparation for various meetings and conversations.
-The services of the Office of Professional Excellence are provided free of charge.
-Contact the office by email- Professionalism@cuanschutz.edu or Phone- 303-724-4PRO (4776).
+The services of the Office of Faculty Relations are provided free of charge.
+Contact the office by email- FacultyRelations@cuanschutz.edu or Phone- 303-724-4PRO (4776).
 For faster response, (no confidential information please) call 303-724-7854.
-Offsite and onsite visits are by appointment only.
-Fitzsimons Building, 8th floor, room 8000C.
+Visits are by appointment only.